phatak-dev/blog/_posts/2014-12-03-sizeof-operator-java-scala.md

 categories: scala spark
 ---

-As I was going through Apache spark source code, I stumbled upon one interesting tool.
+As I was going through Apache spark source code, I stumbled upon on one interesting tool.
 Spark has a utility, called [SizeEstimator](https://github.com/apache/spark/blob/master/core/src/main/scala/org/apache/spark/util/SizeEstimator.scala), which estimates the size of objects in Java heap.
-This is very interesting idea and I started to explore use case of tool like this.
+This is like sizeof operator for Java.
+I got fascinated and started to explore.
+This posts talks about the utility and its use cases.

+tl;dr Access complete code with documentation on [github](https://github.com/phatak-dev/java-sizeof).

 ## sizeof operator in C/C++
-In C/C++ size of operator is used to determine size of given data structure.
+In C/C++ sizeof operator is used to determine size of a given data structure.
 This is important, as size of data structures in these languages are platform dependent.
 For example

 {% highlight c++%}
  std::cout << sizeof(int) ;